 The next three songs are songs we’ve heard before, but with some surprises:

-- “Electric Intercourse” is a studio version, not the live one that always ends up on bootlegs, and it’s much more personal, more vulnerable, with Prince singing the entire song in his upper register.
+“Electric Intercourse” is a studio version, not the live one that always ends up on bootlegs, and it’s much more personal and vulnerable, with Prince singing the entire song in his upper register.

-- “Our Destiny/Roadhouse Garden” is a welcome addition, and although it doesn’t sound much different than the bootlegs we’ve heard, it does give a nod to the Revolution – especially Wendy and Lisa – as being an integral part of Prince’s output during this time.
-(An album called “Roadhouse Garden” was supposed to be released by Prince that showcased his band, but he shelved along with so many other projects.)
+“Our Destiny/Roadhouse Garden” is a welcome addition.
+Although it doesn’t sound much different than the bootlegs we’ve heard, it does give a nod to the Revolution – especially Wendy and Lisa – as being an integral part of Prince’s output during this time.
+(Prince was supposed to release an album called “Roadhouse Garden” that showcased his band, but he shelved along with so many other projects.)

 “Velvet Kitty Cat” and “Katrina’s Paper Dolls” sound like demos, but it gives us a view into Prince’s brain at the time.
 The former song sounds like he’s channeling Elvis, and the latter is a more thought-out concept and was supposed to be about girlfriend/fellow actress/singer Vanity.
 It’s melodic and seems like more of a band effort.